hoenirvili/skapt/README.md

 ### Sub-Command
 **Sub-Command** pattern is the pattern that executable takes sub-command for change its behavior. git command is one example for this pattern or node package manager(npm) It takes push, pull subcommand  s and as for npm init, start, stop, update, upgrade etc.
 ### Flag
 **Flag** pattern is the pattern that executable has flag options for changing its behavior.
-For example, grep command is this pattern.
+For example, grep command inherits this pattern.